 The May Goldman Shaw Distinguished Professor of Molecular Oncology

-Department of Genetics
+Professor, Department of Genetics

-Fields of Interest
+Area of Interest

-I am a Professor in the Department of Genetics, in the Department of Pathology & Laboratory Medicine, and have been a faculty member at UNC since 2000.
-I am also the Faculty Director of the LCCC Bioinformatics Group, and Co-Director of the LCCC Breast Cancer Research Program.
+I am currently a Professor in the Department of Genetics, and have been a faculty member at UNC-Chapel Hill since 2000.
+I am also the Co-Director of the Computational Medicine Program, Faculty Director of the LCCC Bioinformatics Group, and Co-Director of the LCCC Breast Cancer Research Program.
 I am a member of the AACR, ASCO, the ALLIANCE Breast Committee, and the Translational Breast Cancer Research Consortium.
-My lab has received support from the NIH/NCI, Breast Cancer Research Foundation, Susan G. Komen, and V Foundation for Cancer Research, and have co-founded two genomics-based biotechnology companies (BioClassifier LLC, and GeneCentric Therapeutics).
-I am actively seeking new graduate students, medical fellows, and postdocs and have opportunities available for experimental and computational scientists.
+My lab has received support from the NIH/NCI, Susan G. Komen, V Foundation for Cancer Research, and Breast Cancer Research Foundation.
+I have also co-founded three genomics-based biotechnology companies that are bringing new genomic tests into clinical care.

 Awards and Honors

-Thomson Reuters Most Highly Cited Researchers (Top 1% in Clinical Medicine) (2014-16)
+- Thomson Reuters Most Highly Cited Researchers (Top 1% in Clinical Medicine), 2014-2020